-- Onion, chopped
+- Sweet onion, chopped

 - Mushrooms, sliced

-- Garlic cloves or powder
+- Garlic, fresh or powder

-- Fresh ginger
+- Fresh ginger, sliced

-- Coconut oil
+- Coconut oil, as needed

 - Water or broth

-- Toppings of choice - I used coconut milk, sprouted mung beans, roasted mushrooms, and fresh parsley
+- Toppings of choice: I used coconut milk, sprouted mung beans, roasted mushrooms, and fresh parsley

-- Kelp (or dulse) granules and black pepper, optional
+- Kelp or dulse granules and black pepper, optional

-- Steam equal amounts of carrots and cauliflower until tender.
+Steam equal amounts of carrots and cauliflower until tender.
 For every serving of soup you want, one large carrot is a good amount to use, so adjust based on that.

-- While steaming, place onions and mushrooms, about ½ the amount of carrots used each (or more if desired!), and a few cloves of garlic on a baking sheet.
+While steaming, place onions and mushrooms, about 1/2 the amount of carrots used each (or more if desired!), and a few cloves of garlic on a baking sheet.
 Rub with just enough coconut oil to evenly coat and a sprinkle of salt.

-- Roast on 400°F for 10-15 minutes, or broil for about 5 minutes paying close attention not to burn, until golden brown and caramelized.
+Roast on 400°F for 10-15 minutes, or broil for about 5 minutes paying close attention not to burn, until golden brown and caramelized.
 I add my sprouted mung beans to the pan too and let them get crispy!
 Yum!

-- In a blender, add steamed and roasted veggies (keep out a few mushrooms for a topping if desired).
+In a blender, add steamed and roasted veggies (keep out a few mushrooms for a topping if desired).
 To this, add a small spoonful (about a teaspoon) of miso paste and a knob of ginger.
 Blend on high while streaming in water until desired thickness and creamy.

-- Taste.
+Taste.
 Does it need more miso or ginger?
 Add more if needed and blend again on high.

-- Serve as is, or finish with your choice of toppings.
+Serve as is, or finish with your choice of toppings.
 I used a drizzle of coconut milk, sprouted mung beans, extra mushrooms, fresh parsley, black pepper and kelp.
 Serve hot or cold.
 Enjoy!